sazzouz/zego-challenge/SUBMISSION.md

 - Generated comprehensive test cases and identified exhaustive edge case scenarios
 - Supported progressive code refinement and high test coverage
 - Helped refine algorithms to be as lean and DRY as possible whilst maintaining readibility and modularity
-- Helped maintain high-quality and comprehensive code documentation through comments for improving readability fellow engineers
+- Helped maintain high-quality and comprehensive code documentation through comments for improving readability for fellow engineers

 #### Scaffolding Boilerplate

-Leveraged AI to speed up development when implementing generic boilerplate code which is still essential for the solution.
-For example, it was used to rapidly implement the CLI application to achieve the desired UX whilst making iterative improvements to ensure compatability with async data processing, allowing us to see logs during the process across all workers.
+Leveraged AI to speed up development when implementing generic boilerplate code which is still essential for the solution, althought not essential to the business logic.
+For example, it was used to rapidly implement the CLI application to achieve the desired UX whilst making iterative improvements to ensure compatability with async data processing, allowing us to see logs during the crawling process across all workers.
 In time-constrained scenarios such as this, this proves invaluable to allow more time to be spent on the real business logic.

 ## 6. Testing Strategy